Sales Managers Indexes

 INDIA: The Indian Economy Continues to Grow Rapidly

-Indian Sales Managers reported another month of significant economic growth in November.
-All growth related indexes are reflecting expansion across a wide variety of business sectors.
+Indian Sales Managers reported another month of significant economic expansion in December.
+The month saw a very modest pause in the rate of expansion, but all growth related indexes continue to reflect expansion across a wide variety of business sectors, at a level that will doubtless be admired in many other countries.

 Continue reading for analysis, charts and data...